thanasisn/SDR_enhancement_LAP/article/article.md

 extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI).
-Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify evens with duration of at minimum one-minute.
+Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify events with duration of at minimum one-minute.

 For the detection of CE cases we established a baseline of irradiance above which we characterized each data point as an enhancement event and calculated the over